openSUSE/Customize-IBus/GUIDE.md

 ![](https://img-blog.csdnimg.cn/2021070514192626.png?x-oss-process=image/watermark,type_ZmFuZ3poZW5naGVpdGk,shadow_10,text_aHR0cHM6Ly9ibG9nLmNzZG4ubmV0L3FxXzE4NTcyMDIz,size_16,color_FFFFFF,t_70)

 Here you can set to `Use input source indicator`, default is to show indicator every time you type, move caret or switch input source.
 You can set to `Indicate only when switching input source` by clicking the switch on the right.
 You can also set to `Indicate only when using ASCII mode`, `Right click to close indicator`, `Scroll to switch input source`, `Indicator popup animation` supporting `None`, `Slide`, `Fade`, `All`.
-Also support to `Use custom font`, `Enable indicator left click` to switch input source or drag to move indicator, `Enable indicator auto-hide timeout (unit: seconds)` and auto-hide timeout (in "
+Also support to `Use custom font`, `Enable indicator left click` to switch input source or drag to move indicator, set `Indicator opacity` supporting range of 0 to 255, and the setting step is 1, `Enable indicator auto-hide timeout (unit: seconds)` and auto-hide timeout (in "
-"seconds) supporting to set the hidden delay in the range of 1 second to 5 seconds, and the setting step is 0.1.
+"seconds) supporting to set the hidden delay in the range of 1 second to 5 seconds, and the setting step is 1.

 Example animation:
 ![](https://img-blog.csdnimg.cn/20210507111902567.gif)